MarekKirs/marekkirs.github.io/courses.md

   ### Course modules and topics

 **Module 1: Microbial Diversity and methods in microbial ecology**
-- Introduction; the biosphere and origin of life; endosymbiosis theory, taxonomy, systematics, and nomenclature; diversity, nutritional types
+- Introduction; the biosphere and origin of life; endosymbiosis theory, taxonomy, systematics and nomenclature, diversity, nutritional types
 - Bacteria & Archaea
 - Cyanobacteria and microbial eukaryotes
 - Fungi & Oomycetes